 Analysis: Autonomous Undersea Conflict

 As the unmanned era continues to unfold, the nature of undersea warfare is changing rapidly.
-Microsubmarine engagements such as those at Locust Point and in the Yellow Sea suggest that not only will autonomous undersea vehicles be utilized for missions deemed too dangerous, tedious, or resource intensive for manned platforms, they will also engage in a brand of combat all their own.
+Microsubmarine engagements such as those at Locust Point and in the Yellow Sea suggest that not only will autonomous undersea vehicles be utilized for missions deemed too dangerous, tedious, or resource intensive for manned platforms, they will also engage in a brand of conflict all their own.

 Since the early days of the Cold War, the United States and its adversaries have engaged in a high-stakes undersea game of cat and mouse, a game which, while fraught with danger, preserves a fragile peace in a world seemingly bent on its own destruction.
 While the barriers to gameplay are great - financial, material, manpower - so too is the responsibility to safeguard the lives of those charged with playing this dangerous game, and to guard against the hostile acts that could lead to war.